hroppanen/test/README.md

 Testing GitHub
 =============

-I use this library to test features on GitHub.
+I use this library to test features on GitHub!